 - 1 bunch fresh cilantro

-- 5-6 Roma tomatoes
+- 5 Roma tomatoes

-- 1 medium yellow onion
+- 1 medium yellow onion peeled and roughly chopped

-- 1 15-oz. can whole kernel corn, drained
+- 1 15-oz. can black beans drained

-- 1 15-oz. can black beans, drained
+- 1 15-oz. can black eyed peas drained

-- 2 tablespoons olive oil
+- 4 tablespoons olive oil

 - Salt and pepper to taste

 - Wash cilantro and remove stems.